dom96/Aporia/readme.markdown

 could not load: libgtk2.so
 ```

-Then you will need to use your Linux distribution's package manager to
+Then you will need to use your Linux/BSD distribution's package manager to
 install Aporia's dependencies.
 These include ``gtk2``, ``gtksourceview``
 (version 2, not 3), and ``pcre``.
 More information about these can be found
 in the [#dependencies](#dependencies) section.